ansible/ansible-documentation/docs/docsite/rst/galaxy/dev_guide.rst

 Container enabled
 -----------------

-If you are creating a Container Enabled role, pass ``--type container`` to ``ansible-galaxy init``.
+If you are creating a Container Enabled role, pass ``--type container`` to ``ansible-galaxy role init``.
 This will create the same directory structure as above, but populate it with default files appropriate for a Container Enabled role.
-For example, the README.md has a slightly different structure, the *.travis.yml* file tests the role using `Ansible Container <https://github.com/ansible/ansible-container>`_, and the meta directory includes a *container.yml* file.
+For example, the README.md has a slightly different structure, the ``.travis.yml`` file tests the role using `Ansible Container <https://github.com/ansible/ansible-container>`_, and the meta directory includes a ``container.yml`` file.

 Using a custom role skeleton
 ----------------------------